juju/docs/src/en/clouds-LXD.md

 ## User group

-In order to use LXD, the system user that will act as the Juju operator must be a member of the 'lxd' user group.
+In order to use LXD, the system user who will act as the Juju operator must be a member of the 'lxd' user group.
 Ensure that this is the case (below we assume this user is 'john'):